humanbydefinition/p5.asciify/docs/classes/P5AsciifyCharacterSet.md

 #### Throws

-If any characters are not supported by the font
+If any characters are not supported by the set font.